cvmfs/doc-cvmfs/cpt-servermeta.rst

 Furthermore it provides a custom JSON region for arbitrary information.

 Note that this JSON file is stored inside CernVM-FS's backend data structure and gets replicated to Stratum1 servers automatically.
-To date there is no specific URL to access it but we recommend to use `our python library <https://github.com/cvmfs/python-cvmfsutils>`_ for read access.

 Editing is done per repository using the ``cvmfs_server`` utilitiy.
 As with the :ref:`global meta information <sct_globalmetainfo>` ``cvmfs_server`` uses ``jq``